-Ocean Walk Village – Connected to the Hilton Daytona Beach Oceanfront Resort, via covered walkways, the multi-level shopping, entertainment complex provides a complete shopping, dining and entertainment center.
+Ocean Walk Village – 1/2 mile south of The Plaza, the multi-level complex provides a complete shopping, dining and entertainment center.

 Daytona Beach Boardwalk and Pier – Enjoy old-fashioned beachfront fun: Ferris wheel, shops, arcades, amusements and a classic pier stretching a quarter mile into the ocean.
 Located at the boardwalk is the world’s hottest new attraction.
 The patented spring machine launches you 300 feet in the air at 100 mph for a unique adrenaline-pumping experience!

 Daytona International Speedway – Home of the Daytona 500.
 Has various track tours and exhibits daily.